wso2/carbon-deployment/README.md

 ### Released Versions

-Use following Maven repository for released stable versions of Carbon JNDI.
+Use following Maven repository for released stable versions of Carbon Deployment.

 ````xml
 <repository>